FrankDMartinez/emma/to-do.md

 						1. If there is no Candidate selected as the True Condorcet Candidate, there is no True Condorcet Candidate.
 				1. For each voting method:
 					1. Determine the Candidate elected by this method in this election.
+						1. Determine the Condorcet Candidate. ("CW wins 1-on-1 versus X, for all rivals X.")
+							1. Sort Each Voter's preferences of Candidates in accordance with the Voter's voting nature; in the event of equal perceived utility between 2 Candidates, order the 2 Candidates at random.
+								1. For Each Voter:
+									1. If the Voter is an honest Voter:
+										1. Sort Candidates by perceived utility
+									1. If the Voter is a strategic Voter:
+										1. Utilize the "moving average strategy" to adjust the Voter's perspective of Each Candidate:
+											1. Of the first 2 Candidates with the higher perceived utility, rank that Candidate first and the other last.
+											1. For Each Candidates after the first 2:
+												1. If the average perceived utility of the Candidate is above the average perceived utility of the preceding Candidates:
+													1. Rank that Candidate in the next avilable highest position.
+												1. If the average perceived utility of the Candidate is below the average perceived utility of the preceding Candidates:
+													1. Rank that Candidate in the next avilable lowest position.
+												1. If the average perceived utility of the Candidate equals the average perceived utility of the preceding Candidates:
+													1. Rank that Candidate in either the next avilable highest or lowest position based on a coin flip.
+							1. For Each Candidate, A:
+								1. For Each OTHER Candidate, B:
+									1. Determine Who is elected in a 1-on-1 plurality election based on perceived utilities.
+										1. Start with 0 votes for both A and B.
+										1. For Each Voter:
+											1. Get ranking of A.
+											1. Get ranking of B.
+											1. If A is ranked higher than B, record a vote for A.
+											1. If B is ranked higher than A, record a vote for B.
+										1. If A has more votes recorded than B, record A as elected over B.
+										1. If B has more votes recorded than A, record B as elected over A.
+										1. If A and B have the same number of votes recorded, one of the two is randomly selected and considered elected over the Other.
+(Note: other methods use other tie breaking means.)
+								1. If A would be elected over All Other Candidates in these 1-on-1 plurality elections:
+									1. A is the Condorcet Candidate.
+							1. If there is no Candidate selected as the Condorcet Candidate, there is no Condorcet Candidate.
 		1. Collect statistics from each simulation if required:
 			1. For each election:
 				1. For each voting method: